 Once again, VITA participants have the option to receive faster refunds on PNC Visa® refund cards usable at 30 million locations.
 Since 2011, the number of VITA clients choosing to receive refunds on cards has risen 60 percent, reflecting the continuing shift toward electronic and mobile banking services.
 Last year, approximately 1,250 free cards were distributed by PNC, with an average IRS refund of more than $950.
 Other PNC services offered at VITA locations include financial education programs and no-cost refund check cashing at participating sites and designated PNC branches.

-"We are very appreciative of how financial institutions have embraced the VITA program," said Peggy Bogadi, IRS commissioner, Wage and Investment division.
+"We are very appreciative of how financial institutions have embraced the VITA program," said Debra Holland, IRS commissioner, Wage and Investment Division.
 "They continue to provide a valuable service to low-income taxpayers and communities across the country through their free tax preparation and financial education programs."

 Many tax filers miss out on a beneficial tax credit – the Earned Income Tax Credit (EITC), either because they don't claim it when filing, or don't file a tax return.
 VITA volunteers will determine if taxpayers qualify for the EITC and other refundable credits.
-Last year, the credit returned close to $62 billion to more than 26 million workers.
-Workers who qualify for EITC could receive larger refunds.
-It can mean up to $487 in EITC for people without children, and up to $6,044 for those with three or more qualifying children.
+Last year, the credit returned over $66 billion to almost 28 million workers.
+The tax credit can mean up to $496 in EITC for people without children, and up to $6,143 for those with three or more qualifying children.
 The credit varies by income, family size and filing status.
-The average EITC amount last year was $2,355.
+The average EITC amount last year was $2,407.

-Niederberger also said the Visa® card, which provides a low-fee alternative for those VITA clients without bank accounts, offers taxpayers quick and easy access to their refunds.
+Niederberger added that the Visa® card, which provides a low-fee alternative for those VITA clients without bank accounts, offers taxpayers quick and easy access to their refunds.